All Episodes

 Conrad Burns had been written off for a year.

-Now, what what's bringing these guys back, do you think?
+Now, what's bringing these guys back, do you think?

 I think they're beginning to figure out, thanks to the help of people like you, what the Democrats might do if they've been in the majority.

-You know, twelve years is a long time.
+You know, 12 years is a long time.

-A lot of younger Americans uh can't even remember when the Democrats were in the in the majority, and of course they're not going to say much about what they would do if they did get in the majority.
+And, of course, they're not going to say much about what they would do if they did get in the majority.

 So we've been reminding people around the country what Democrats do.

-You know, they'll wave the white flag in the World Terror, raise our taxes, and try to impeach the president.
+You know, they'll wave the white flag in the war on terror, raise our taxes, and try to impeach the president.

-Yeah, there's a story in the Washington Times today, quoting the tax, well, that using Tax Foundation data.
+Yeah, there's a story in the Washington Times today quoting the tag.

 Yeah.